Crabbing is one of the simple joys of a day at the Oregon Coast.

 However, Netarts Bay easily has some of the best and most consistent crabbing on the Oregon coast for reasonably skilled boaters.
 The lack of major tributaries and a vigorous tidal exchange keeps the bay plenty salty, just to the crabs’ liking.

 This is a go-to spot when other bays, like nearby Tillamook Bay just to the north, are poor for crabbing due to high river inflows.
 If you’re going out later in the season, this might be a top choice on the northern Oregon coast.

 There is a public ramp and some supplies available, with additional options in nearby Tillamook.
 There is no dock crabbing here.

 For more information, read Netarts Bay Crabbing, Clamming and Fishing.

-One of Oregon’s most popular all-around recreational bays can be quite good for Dungeness crabs and also is a good bet for beginning visiting Newport.
+One of Oregon’s most popular all-around recreational bays can be quite good for Dungeness crabs and is also a good bet for beginning crabbers visiting Newport.

 Yaquina is a safe bay for new boaters, with plenty of crabbing supplies and boats to rent on both the downtown Newport and South Beach sides of the bay.

 There also are public docks where crabbing is permitted on either side, and charter boats sometimes include offshore crabbing with their fishing trips.